spirit-island-builder/spirit-island-builder/docs/instructions.md

 Icons for invaders, elements, dahan, etc can be used by enclosing its name with "{}".
 For example, {dahan} or {fire}.
 Here is a list of what is available:

 - Elements (fire, water, earth, air, plant, animal, sun, moon)
-  - any: the Any element icon
+  - the Any element icon (any)
-  - star: the Element icon (from Starlight)
+  - the Element icon (star)
-  - markerplus, markerminus: the Prepare Element Marker and Discard Element Marker (from Shifting Memory)
+  - the Prepare Element Marker and Discard Element Marker (markerplus, markerminus)
 - Invaders (explorer, town, city)
 - Presence (presence, sacred-site, no-presence, no-own-presence, destroyed-presence, move-presence-1, move-presence-2, move-presence-3, move-presence-4)
 - Island icons (blight, dahan, beasts, wilds, disease, strife, badlands, vitality)